sawyerit/docker_images/central_switch/README.md

 Todo:
 -----

-* -v flag and mount remote docker container
-* write door logs to gdrive spreadsheet - finish implementation
+* write door logs to gdrive spreadsheet - finish implementation of all logging
+* breadboard POC the switch and controller, remote GPIO code
 * wire up pi zero w and switch to opener
+* Alexa skill to gt status of garage door
 * enable touchscreen on seperate PI for controlling items
-* Alexa skill to gt status of garage door